Tropical Weierstrass points and Weierstrass weights: Slope sets

 The minimum slope $s^\nu_0(D)$ is related to the reduced divisor $D_x$ at $x$.

 \begin{lemma} Let $D$ be an effective divisor on $\Gamma$, and $x$ a point of $\Gamma$.
-Let $D_x$ be the $x$-reduced divisor linearly equivalent to $D$. \begin{enumerate}[(a)] \item Let $f_x$ be the above defined rational function satisfying $\div(f_x) + D = D_x$, then, for any outgoing tangent vector $\nu \in \T_x(\Gamma)$,
+Let $D_x$ be the $x$-reduced divisor linearly equivalent to $D$. \begin{enumerate}[(a)] \item Let $f_x$ be the rational function defined in~\eqref{eq:defition_reduced_function} and satisfying $\div(f_x) + D = D_x$, then, for any outgoing tangent vector $\nu \in \T_x(\Gamma)$,

 \item The coefficient of $D_x$ at $x$ satisfies

 \end{enumerate} \end{lemma}